Text Us for Assistance ×

 626-572-8800

-Should I Conduct a Self Breast Exam?
+Should I Be Conducting Self Breast Exams?

 900x350Self-breast-exam.png

 Great question!
-Whether women should perform breast self-exam can have a confusing answer, so we are glad to help clarify!
+Whether women should perform a breast self-exam can have a confusing answer, so we are glad to help clarify!

 Don't: Rely on Self-Breast Exams

-Most organizations and clinicians no longer recommend routine breast self-examinations because they have not been shown to increase the detection or survival of breast cancer
+Most organizations and clinicians no longer recommend routine breast self-examinations because they have not been shown to increase the detection or survival of breast cancer.

 Do: Get to Know Your Breasts